Chevy Chase

 Real Estate

-From 1990 to 2005, Chevy and Jayni lived in LA's Pacific Palisades neighborhood that sat on 5-acres.
-Located in a guarded, gated community, Chevy spent $1.2 million on improvements and renovations on the property.
-They listed it for sale in 1994 for $3 million, but did not find a buyer until 2005 when they sold for an undisclosed amount.
-Today the couple primarily live in upstate New York.
+From 1990 to 2005, Chevy and Jayni lived in LA's Pacific Palisades neighborhood in a home that sat on five acres.
+Located in a guarded, gated community, Chase spent $1.2 million on improvements and renovations on the property.
+They listed it for sale in 1994 for $3 million but did not find a buyer until 2005, when they sold it for an undisclosed amount.
+Today the couple primarily lives in upstate New York.

 Chevy Chase Career Earnings